-Westerbeke marine engines are designed and equipped for fresh water cooling.
+Westerbeke marine engines are designed and equipped for fresh water (50% anti-freeze/50% distilled water) cooling.
 Heat produced in the engine by combustion and friction is transferred to fresh water, which circulates throughout the engine.
 This circulating fresh water cools the engine block and its internal moving parts.
 The heat is transferred externally from the fresh water to sea water by means of a heat exchanger, similar in function to an automotive radiator.
-Sea water flows through the tubes of the heat exchanger while fresh water flows around the tubes, engine heat transferred to the fresh water is conducted through the tube walls to the sea water which is then pumped into the exhaust system where finally it is discharged overboard.
+Sea water flows through the tubes of the heat exchanger while freshwater flows around the tubes, engine heat transferred to the fresh water is conducted through the tube walls to the sea water which is then pumped into the exhaust system where it is finally discharged overboard.
 In other words, the engine is cooled by fresh water, the fresh water is cooled by sea water, and the sea water carries the transferred heat over the side through the exhaust system.
 The fresh water and sea water circuits are independent of each other.
-Using only fresh water within the engine allows the cooling water passages to stay clean and free from harmful deposits.
+Using freshwater coolant within the engine allows the cooling water passages to stay clean and free from harmful deposits.